NVIDIA/spark-rapids/docs/FAQ.md

 The plugin is tested and supported on V100, T4, A30 and A100 Datacenter GPUs.
 It is possible to run the plugin on GeForce desktop hardware.
-GeForce hardware does not support CUDA enhanced copmatibility, and will need CUDA 11.2 installed.
+GeForce hardware does not support CUDA enhanced compatibility, and will need CUDA 11.2 installed.
 If not, the following error will be displayed:

 ```
 ai.rapids.cudf.CudaException: forward compatibility was attempted on non supported HW